aria-tools/ARIA-tools/README.md

 ------
 ## Installation
 ARIA-tools package can be easily installed and used after the dependencies are installed and activated.
 The third-party RelaxIV package is optional (not required), and  only used when opting to minimizing phase-discontinuities.
 Prior to use of RelaxIV, users should conform to the RelaxIV license agreement.
-Easiest way of installing RelaxIV is by downloading the min-cost-flow repository in the third-party folder of the ARIAtools and use the setup.py script as outlined below.
+The easiest way of installing RelaxIV is by downloading the min-cost-flow repository in the third-party folder of the ARIAtools and using the setup.py script as outlined below.
 For the required dependencies, we strongly recommend using [Anaconda](https://www.anaconda.com/distribution/) package manager for easy installation of dependencies in the python environment.

 ### Conda
 Below we outline the different steps for setting up the ARIA-tools while leveraging Anaconda for installation of the requirements.
-Running the commands below to download/clone the ARIA-tools package to your local directory:
+Run the commands below to download/clone the ARIA-tools package to your local directory:

 ```.tcsh
 git clone https://github.com/aria-tools/ARIA-tools.git